2014–15 Wichita State Shockers women's basketball team

-The 2014–15 Wichita State Shockers women's basketball team represents Wichita State University in the 2014–15 NCAA Division I women's basketball season.
-They play their home games at Charles Koch Arena, which has a capacity of 10,506.
-The Shockers, led by seventh year head coach Jody Adams and were members of the Missouri Valley Conference.
-They finish the season 29-5, 17-1 in MVC play to win the Missouri Valley Conference regular season title.
-They also won the Missouri Valley Conference Women's tournament to earn an automatic trip to the 2015 NCAA Division I women's basketball tournament where they lost to California in the first round.
+The 2014–15 Wichita State Shockers women's basketball team represented Wichita State University in the 2014–15 NCAA Division I women's basketball season.
+They played their home games at Charles Koch Arena, which has a capacity of 10,506.
+The Shockers, led by seventh year head coach Jody Adams, were members of the Missouri Valley Conference.
+They finished the season 29-5, 17-1 in MVC play to win the Missouri Valley Conference regular season title.
+They also won the Missouri Valley Conference Women's tournament to earn an automatic trip to the 2015 NCAA Division I women's basketball tournament, where they lost to California in the first round.